VuiMuich/leftwm_wiki/Config.md

  _All code snippets in this section refer to the file `~/.config/leftwm/config.ron`_
- All entries require a modifier, even if blank: `modifier: []`
+ All entries require a modifier, even if blank: `modifier: []` For migrating you old config to `ron` please follow this [guide](https://github.com/leftwm/leftwm/wiki/Migrate-Toml-To-Ron).

 _Note: for config in `toml` pleas refer to the [legacy documentation](Config-toml.md)_
 ***Important: You will need to reload (recommended SoftReload, as it tries to preserve the WM state as far as possible) in order to apply changes to `config.ron`.***